hmchen47/DataScience/ML/ML-Stanford/09-NNLearn.md

 ---------------------------------------------------

-"Backpropagation" is neural-network terminology for minimizing our cost function, just like what we were doing with gradient descent in logistic and linear regression.
+"Back-propagation" is neural-network terminology for minimizing our cost function, just like what we were doing with gradient descent in logistic and linear regression.
 Our goal is to compute:

 $$\min_\Theta J(\Theta)$$